 You have a machine.
 It’s unboxed, threaded up, plugged in and now it is staring at you, daring you to use it.
 What next?
 The most basic thing to learn is this: How to get the machine running.

-First, this is one of the few things you have to learn.
-It’s like riding a bicycle: you just do, then later you’ll decide when and where to ride.
+This is one of the few things you have to learn.
+It’s like riding a bicycle: You just do, then later you’ll decide when and where to ride.

 All these machines have to be threaded correctly.
 There’s a simple process that the makers of the machine, or dealers who sold it to you, will be able to show you.
 We’ll get into what makes a stitch a bit later.
 If you just have to know before you get started, use a web search for “lockstitch”.
 Later, we’ll also discuss some troubleshooting tips.
 But you can’t troubleshoot until you begin to embroider.

-So we’ll proceed, knowing that you know how to turn it on and thread it.
+So we’ll proceed, knowing that you know how to turn the machine on and thread it.

 Next, if you’re lucky, and not a tightwad, you have a machine that has some kind of design built-in.
 Maybe it’s a font.
 Perfect.
 It doesn’t matter what it is.
 This isn’t even going to be refrigerator art.